RocketMan/zookeeper/CONTRIBUTING.md

             image files

         js/
-            JavaScript files
+            JavaScript assets.
+These are the client (browser) resident components of the UI.
+The files are automatically minified and source maps generated upon delivery.

         ui/
-            UI rendering.
-Menu items and their mappings are specified in metadata, via config/ui_config.php.
+            Server-generated UI.
+Menu items are specified in metadata, via config/ui_config.php.

         ui/3rdp
             Third-party dependencies